mikebrady/shairport-sync/CAR INSTALL.md

 ## Updating
 From time to time, you may wish to update this installation.
 Assuming you haven't deleted your original WiFi network credentials, the easiest thing is to temporarily reconnect to the network you used when you created the system.
 You can then update the operating system and libraries in the normal way and then update Shairport Sync.

 However, if you're *upgrading* the operating system to e.g. from Bullseye to Bookworm, the names and index numbers of the output devices may change, and the names of the mixer controls may also change.
-You can use [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to discover device names and mixer names.
+You can use [`dacquery`](https://github.com/mikebrady/dacquery) to discover device names and mixer names.

 #### Exit Raspberry Pi Read-Only Mode
 If it's a Raspberry Pi and you have optionally enabled the read-only mode, you must take the device out of Read-only mode:
 Run `sudo raspi-config` and then choose `Performance Options` > `Overlay Filesystem` and choose to disable the overlay filesystem and to set the boot partition not to be write-protected.
 This is so that changes can be written to the file system; you can make the filesystem read-only again later.
 Save the changes and reboot the system.
 #### Undo Optimisations
 If you have disabled any of the services listed in the [Disable Unused Services - Optional](#disable-unused-services---optional) section, you should re-enable them.
-(But *do not* re-eneable `NetworkManager`, `dhcpcd`, `wpa_supplicant` or `systemd-timesyncd` -- they are handled specially by the startup script.)
+(But *do not* re-enable `NetworkManager`, `dhcpcd`, `wpa_supplicant` or `systemd-timesyncd` -- they are handled specially by the startup script.)
 #### Perform Legacy Updates
 Over time, the arrangements by which the system is prepared for operation has changed to make it easier to revert to normal operation when necessary for maintenance, updates, etc. A small number of the old settings need to be changed to bring them up to date with the present arrangements.
 Once the required changes have been made, your system will be ready for the update process detailed below.
 Here are those legacy changes you need to make, just once: